tmh-rc/php-advanced/mvc-framwork/autoloading-classes.md

 ### Step 3

-The code in `Core/Router.php` must be following
+The code structure in `Router.php` must follow the specified guidelines.

 ```php
 <?php